-Operational excellence is the cultural platform we use to pursue Nokia's core purpose as a company.
-It means relentlessly pursuing financial performance by delivering on our end-to-end strategy.
-It informs our quest for innovation, as we use our insatiable curiosity and deep technical knowledge to share the future for our customers.
-It also drives our pursuit of continuous improvement, not only over earlier performance, but also in our ability to outperform competitors and be a trusted partner for customers, partners and suppliers.
+Our core culture empowers people and teams to deliver on our strategy.
+It guides our quest for innovation, as we use our insatiable curiosity and deep technical knowledge to paint a picture of the future for our customers.
+It also drives our pursuit of continuous improvement, our ability to outperform competitors and be a trusted partner for our customers, partners, and suppliers.